Belief-State Query Policies for User-Aligned POMDPs: Conclusion

 \section{Conclusion}

-We presented a formal framework for expressing users' preferences and for reliably computing policies compliant with them in partially observable settings.
-We performed a formal analysis of these policies and showed that the parameter value space introduced in the BSQ preferences can be partitioned, resulting in BSQ preferences being optimizable through a hierarchical optimization paradigm.
+We presented the BSQ policy framework for expressing users' requirements over the belief state in partially observable settings for computing user-aligned agent behavior.
+We performed a formal analysis of these policies, proving that the parameter value space introduced in the parameterized BSQ policies can be partitioned, resulting in parameterized BSQ policies being optimizable through a hierarchical optimization paradigm.
 We introduced the probabilistically complete Partition Refinement Search algorithm to perform this optimization.
-Our empirical results show that this solver produces well-performing preference-compliant policies.
-Results indicate that BSQ preferences provide a promising approach for solving a diverse set of real-world problems that require user preference compliance.
+Our empirical results show that it converges to the optimal user-aligned policy quicker and more consistently than existing approaches.
+Results indicate that parameterized BSQ policies provide a promising approach for solving diverse real-world problems requiring user alignment.

-Our future work is to enhance the capabilities of BSQ preferences by enabling them to manage approximate belief states, incorporate memory, and generate stochastic actions.
-Additionally, we plan to develop methods for constructing BSQ preferences, either through elicitation of user preferences or by computing the BSQ preference needed for solving a gPOMDP.
+\textbf{Limitations and future work}\quad There are many interesting directions for future work based on the current BSQ policy framework.
+BSQ representations can be made more expressive by allowing deterministic functions, which would not compromise the presented theoretical results.
+Furthermore, there exists a natural extension of this work into finite memory controllers that allows temporally extended requirements to be encoded with the same theoretical results.
+Relaxing the constraints on mapping each belief state to a single action would expand the usability.
+For more complex problems, a belief-state approximation approach would be required, but the underlying strategy tree discussed in this work would remain mostly unchanged.
+Another interesting research direction is to develop methods that help users express their requirements in the BSQ framework.

+\begin{ack} This work was supported in part by ONR grant N000142312416 and NSF grant IIS 1942856. \end{ack}